Kishwaukee College shows enrollment increase

 Illinois MAP Grant — Undocumented students can apply for Illinois MAP Grants through the RISE Act.

-Scholarships — Apply for a Kish Foundation Scholarships to help cover the cost of tuition and fees.
+Scholarships — Apply for a Kish Foundation Scholarships to help cover the cost of attendance.

 FAFSA — Students who are citizens but have parents who are undocumented can still apply for the Free Application for Federal Student Aid (FAFSA).
 Kish does not report this information to any agencies.